 When to Call an HVAC Professional

-If you have verified your thermostat settings, replaced your filter, and made sure that there is nothing obstructing the air flow around the outdoor unit, it is time to call a professional if your AC is still not working properly.
+If you have verified your thermostat settings, replaced your filter, and made sure that there is nothing obstructing the air flow around the outdoor unit, it is time to call a professional if your air conditioner not turning on or air conditioner is working but not cooling.
 At SWAN Heating & Air Conditioning, we never recommend that homeowners try to diagnose and repair mechanical, electrical, or refrigerant leak issues on their own.
 This can cause further damage to your system, invalidate your manufacturer’s warranty, and pose a significant safety risk.
 Our HVAC technicians are available 24 hours a day for emergency air conditioner repairs.

 The best way to ensure that your air conditioner is ready for the demands of the summer cooling season is to schedule an AC tune-up with a qualified service company.
 We offer affordable annual maintenance plans for homeowners in Loveland, Fort Collins, Longmont and the surrounding areas of Northern Colorado.
 Our tune-up service includes checks of more than 20 of your AC’s safety and operating features.
 Call today to schedule your appointment.
 You can also use our convenient online service request form.